-By Grant Brown, Happy Eco News
+By Grant Brown, Founder, Happy Eco News

 I recently had someone ask me why I am doing this.
 I struggled to find a really clear answer.
 It is a pretty significant chunk of time each day on top of my day job.
 So why do I bother and what do I hope to achieve?
 I’ve created a Q&A with myself to help sort it out.

-Q: Why am I doing the happy eco news?
+Q: Why am I doing the Happy Eco News?

 A: I believe many good people have shut down and become desensitized to bad news about the environment.
 They often choose to deny or become complacent because the problem seems overwhelming like it is impossible to fix.
 I want to open their minds to the idea of making small changes in their own behavior that will add up to big impacts that benefit the planet.